blessing-sanusi/microhack-doc/docs/workshop/Challenge-3-and-4/index.md

 ```shell
 pip install -r requirements.txt
 ```
-3. Open the [knowledge_mining_api notebook](./knowledge_mining_api.ipynb) and follow the steps to perform content safety evaluations and generate detailed reports.
+4. Follow the steps in [Challenge-4](./Challenge-4.md) to run the notebook.
 <!--
 ## 🧪 Sample Run